Test in the playground

 This combined view gives you a complete picture of both the conversation and what's happening behind the scenes as your agent processes each interaction.

-This timeline is not just recorded for playground conversations.
-You will have this overview for all conversations that your agents have, also in production.
+:::tip Auditable timeline in production This timeline is not just recorded for playground conversations.
+You will have this overview for all conversations that your agents have, also in production. :::

 A waveform display shows audio levels in real-time, helping you confirm that the agent is hearing you clearly.